 Don’t be a hermit until you have it all figured out; the majority of people genuinely believe they are simply not good company when they are going through a tough time.
 Don’t put off your social life, start making plans with friends, fill up your social calendar, being around people will help get you out of a rut.
 Building a social life will get you out of your head from obsessing over your problems, and focusing on having fun, and being optimistic about life.

 Take Action, Immediately.

-During my Sunday morning with Anna after we finished our tea, we were walking around Covent Garden when, I asked her a very important question: what is one thing you’ve being put off or holding yourself back from doing?
-She confessed to always want to do hip hop, but always though she couldn’t dance or wasn’t cool enough for that genre of dance.
+During my Sunday morning with Anna after we finished our tea, we were walking around Covent Garden when I asked her a very important question: what is one thing you’ve been put off or holding yourself back from doing?
+She confessed to always want to do hip-hop, but always thought she couldn’t dance or wasn’t cool enough for that genre of dance.
 I set her a challenge for the week, to attend her first Hip Hop dance class.
 As we were walking back to the station we walked passed Langley Street, where pineapple dance studios reside.
 Anna saw the sign and said to me, I want to check if they have a class.